 Dr. Helmy can implant devices into your body to reset and control your heart rhythm.
 If your heart beats too slowly, he may recommend a pacemaker, which sends electrical impulses to keep your heart beating regularly.
 If your heart beats too quickly, he may recommend an implantable cardioverter-defibrillator (ICD), which resets your heartbeat when it becomes dangerously rapid or irregular.

-To schedule an electrophysiology appointment and find treatment for your heart condition, call Dr. Helmy’s office in Los Angeles or Torrance, California or book an appointment online today.
+To schedule an electrophysiology appointment and find treatment for your heart condition, call Dr. Helmy’s office in Los Angeles California or book an appointment online today.

 Call today to schedule an Electrophysiology appointment.
 310-672-8209